HeartBankAcademy/consensys-academy/README.md

 ### Current State
 #### Angular 6 frontend
 Very early alpha

 Only implemented
-- Display current account (and name)
+- Display current account
+- Recognise if user is registered and displays name
+- Register Collector story
 - User browses Categories story (and only categories and collections so far)
 - app does connect to contract and can call contract functions successfully